Yet another Pinterest find that has turned out to be capital A -mazing.

 For Pecan Pie Filling: Whisk together the first 6 ingredients in a large, heavy saucepan until smooth.
 Bring to a boil over medium heat, whisking constantly, and boil for 1 minute, or until thickened.
 Remove from heat; whisk in butter and vanilla.

 Place a sheet of wax paper (or plastic wrap) directly on surface of mixture to prevent a film from forming, and chill at least 4 hours.
+(When chilled - take out one cup of the filling to be used for the frosting)

 For Pecan Pie Cake: Preheat oven to 350.
 Sprinkle 2 cups pecans evenly into 3 generously buttered 9-inch round cake pans; shake to coat bottoms and sides of pans.